lsobremonte/lsobremonte.github.io/_posts/2024-07-08-chatGPT-prompts.md

 <details>
 <summary>Language  Prompts</summary>

-### Learn a Language
+<b>Learn a Language </b>
-Could you please help me practice a basic conversation in `LANGUAGE `where we talk to each other ? imagine we just met.  you will start the conversation off and wait for me to respond.  please translate each response to english.
+Could you please help me practice a basic conversation in `LANGUAGE` where we talk to each other ? imagine we just met.  you will start the conversation off and wait for me to respond.  please translate each response to english.

 </details>